Code-Institute-Submissions/crockpot/readme.md

 #### Structure Plane
 Based on the features outlined in my scope and the end result of the task manager mini project, I decided that I wanted to include the following pages on my website:
 - “Home”, “Search”, “Log In” and “Sign Up” when the user isn’t logged in to the site.
-    - The “Home” page welcomes the user to the site and directs them to the “Log In” and “Sign Up” pages.
+    - The Home page welcomes the user to the site and directs them to the Log In and Sign Up pages.
-    - The “Search” page allows the user to browse through all the recipes on the website or search for specific recipes.
+    - The Search page allows the user to browse through all the recipes on the website or search for specific recipes.
 Users who aren’t logged in can view recipes but they can’t add their own.
     - Individual recipes can be viewed on their own separate page by clicking on the recipe thumbnail.
-    - The “Log In” and “Sign Up” pages allow the user to log in to/create their profile so they can access the full functionality of the website.
+    - The Log In and Sign Up pages allow the user to log in to/create their profile so they can access the full functionality of the website.
 - “Profile”, “Add”, “Search” and a link to log out when the user is logged in to the site.
-    - The “Profile” page shows the user’s own recipes, their favourite recipes and links to the rest of the website.
+    - The Profile page shows the user’s own recipes, their favourite recipes and links to the rest of the website.
-    - The “Add” page allows the user to add their own recipes through a form.
+    - The Add page allows the user to add their own recipes through a form.

 At this stage I added a “Shopping List” page to my “nice-to-have” list (which I would later rename “Menu”) - this would be a page which would generate a shopping list based on what recipes the user had added to their “Menu”.
 It would only be accessible if the user was logged in to the website.
 It was an unnecessary addition to include in the initial MVP, but I decided to be optimistic and include it in my wireframe mock-ups.

 #### Skeleton Plane
-I used Balsamiq to develop wireframes (click **[here](README-Wireframes.md)** to view all of them) of what I wanted my website to look like on mobile and desktop.
+I used Balsamiq to develop wireframes (click **[here](readme-wireframes.md)** to view all of them) of what I wanted my website to look like on mobile and desktop.
 I kept my scope at the forefront of this design process to make sure that there was going to be a place to put all of my key features.

 ![Wireframe - Home](static/images/readme/readme-wireframe1-home.png)

 _**Note:**_ I later decided to remove the user testimonial section from the bottom of my Home page as I didn't think it added value to the site and I liked the aesthetic of the page better without it.
 I also reduced the search criteria to just the recipe name and ingredients.

 #### Surface Plane
-After finishing my Balsamiq wireframes, I designed the _Crockpot_ logo and favicon using HTML5 and CSS.
+After finishing my Balsamiq wireframes, I designed the _Crockpot_ logo and favicon using HTML and CSS.
 I chose “Fredoka One” for the logo font as I thought the rounded curves of the typeface matched the round features of the logo.
 I continued this theme throughout the website, opting for rounded corners and circles on buttons, icons and images.
 I didn’t want to use "Fredoka One" for the main body of text so used “Poppins” instead as it’s much easier to read.

 ![Crockpot Logo](static/images/logo-red.png)